vindarel/cl-cookbook/docs/emacs-ide.md

----
-title: Using Emacs as an IDE
+# Using Emacs as an IDE
----

 This page is meant to provide an introduction to using Emacs as a Lisp IDE.
 The key bindings used in the example code snippets assume an Emacs configuration similar to that provided by the [.emacs](https://github.com/LispCookbook/cl-cookbook/blob/master/.emacs) file that is included as part of the [Setting up an IDE with Emacs on Windows or Mac OS X](windows.html) page.